WillLillis/lspresso-shot/README.md

 - [x] Place Lua logic into dedicated files rather than as strings within the Rust files
 - [ ] Clean up Lua logic (I'm unfamiliar with the neovim API)
+    - Add Lua unit tests?
+(Do we roll our own/ is there an easy framework?)
 - [x] Add CI and whatnot (Improvements to current lua workflow?)

 As an eventual end goal, we'd obviously like to provide test coverage for *all* LSP methods.